Skip to main contentSkip to main content

 Walking into your pediatrician's office armed with information is the best way to turn a routine check-up into a productive consultation.
 You become an advocate for your child's health.

 1. Do Your Homework.
-Before the appointment, read up on myopia control from reliable sources.
+Before the appointment, read up on myopia management from reliable sources.
 High-authority websites like the American Academy of Ophthalmology (AAO) or the National Center for Biotechnology Information (NCBI) are great places to start.
 Understand that myopia control is not about reversing nearsightedness, but about slowing its progression.

 2. Track the Signs.
 Is your child squinting to see the board at school?
 Holding their tablet super close to their face?
 Complaining of headaches?
 These are classic symptoms.
 I outline more of them in my article on the 5 signs your child might need myopia control [blocked].
 Jot down your observations and bring them with you.